fabricegeib/next-13/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Documentation

+### Pages

+**Static Generation (Recommended)** : The HTML is generated at build time and will be reused on each request.
+To make a page use Static Generation, either export the page component, or export getStaticProps (and getStaticPaths if necessary).
+It's great for pages that can be pre-rendered ahead of a user's request.
+You can also use it with Client-side Rendering to bring in additional data.

+**Server-side Rendering** : The HTML is generated on each request.
+To make a page use Server-side Rendering, export getServerSideProps.
+Because Server-side Rendering results in slower performance than Static Generation, use this only if absolutely necessary.

+We have create some example pages :

+- `about.js`
+- `blog.js`
+- `blog-ssr.js`
+- `sitemap.js`
+- `posts/[id].js`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: